Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Analysis

 where $\left(m^{u}-m\right)/m$ is the rate of return on the market portfolio when the market goes up, $\left(m^{d}-m\right)/m$ is the rate of return when it goes down, and $\beta_{S}$ and $\beta_{C}$ indicate the exposure of the stock and of the option to the market portfolio.
 Combining these equations yields:

 Using one of these equations to substitute for $\beta_{C}/\beta_{S}$ in the other gives:

 which is the difference equation in equation (2) of Cox, Ross and Rubinstein (1979). \end{proof}

-The previous two propositions show that the partial differential equation of Black and Scholes and the difference equation of Cox, Ross and Rubinstein (1979) are directly implied when one assumes that the stock and the option are only exposed to systematic risk.
-While Black and Scholes do not make this assumption, Cox, Ross and Rubinstein (1979) do so implicitly by modelling the stock price and the option price as binomial processes.
-From a mathematical perspective, their difference equation results from this assumption rather than from a hedging argument.
-In continuous time, this same assumption implies the partial differential equation of Black and Scholes, which explains why both option pricing formulas are mathematically related.
-Hence, this relationship between both formulas does not indicate that the continuous-time hedging argument of Black and Scholes can be interpreted as the limit of a discrete-time hedging argument by Cox, Ross and Rubinstein (1979).
-Moreover, because Propositions \ref{p:sfcbs} and \ref{p:rp} in the previous section show that the option pricing formula of Black and Scholes is incorrect, the assumption that the stock and the option are only exposed to systematic risk does not hold in continuous time.
-Hence, in continuous time, changes in the value of an option are partially idiosyncratic even if the underlying stock is only exposed to systematic risk.
+The previous proposition shows that the difference equation of Cox, Ross and Rubinstein (1979) is directly implied by the assumption of their binomial model that the stock and the option are only exposed to systematic risk.
+From a mathematical perspective, their difference equation is produced by this assumption rather than the result of a hedging argument.
+As a consequence, despite the mathematical commonalities between the binomial option pricing formula and the option pricing formula of Black and Scholes, the continuous-time hedging argument of Black and Scholes cannot be interpreted as the limit of a discrete-time hedging argument by Cox, Ross and Rubinstein (1979).